BEST Popovers Recipe

 - 1 cup (236 ml) whole milk, room temperature

 - 2 large eggs, room temperature

 - In a large bowl, whisk together milk, eggs and 1 Tablespoon melted butter.
-Add flour mixture and stir just until combined, about 30 seconds.
+Add flour, sugar and salt.
+Stir just until combined, about 30 seconds.